CHAPTER 13 RULES OF APPELLATE DIVISION

 § 3.
 Appeal to the Appellate Division

-A. Receipt of notice of Hearing Officer decision.
+A. Receipt of notice of the Administrative Law Judge decision;

-B. If a Hearing Officer amends a decision and that amendment materially affects the issue(s) on appeal, receipt of notice of an amended Hearing Officer decision; or
+B. If an Administrative Law Judge amends a decision and that amendment materially affects the issue(s) on appeal, receipt of notice of an amended Administrative Law Judge decision; or

 If, after a party files a Notice of Intent to Appeal under this section, a different party seeks review of a different issue than the issue(s) identified for appeal in the first notice, that party may file a Notice of Intent to Appeal within the 20-day period provided in paragraphs A-C, or within 14 days after the date the first notice was filed, whichever is later.

-If both a Notice of Intent to Appeal and a motion for findings of fact and conclusions of law are filed within 20 days after receipt of notice of a decision by a Hearing Officer pursuant to 39-A M.R.S.A. §318, the division shall stay action on the Notice of Intent to Appeal until the Hearing Officer rules on the motion.
+If both a Notice of Intent to Appeal and a motion for findings of fact and conclusions of law are filed within 20 days after receipt of notice of a decision by an Administrative Law Judge pursuant to 39-A M.R.S.A. § 318, the division shall stay action on the Notice of Intent to Appeal until the Administrative Law Judge rules on the motion.
 The appellant shall notify the division no later than 10 days after receipt of notice of the ruling on the motion whether the appellant will pursue the appeal.

 B. Failure to perfect appeal.
 Dismissals for failure to perfect appeal are as follows:

 i.
-Upon a motion of a party and a showing of substantial prejudice, the panel acting through the presiding officer may dismiss a timely filed appeal if the appellant fails to:
+Upon a motion of a party and a showing of substantial prejudice, the panel acting through the presiding judge may dismiss a timely filed appeal if the appellant fails to:

 a.
 Provide a copy of the decision; or